OpenWebGAL/WebGAL_Doc/src/en/publish/android/readme.md

 @tab WebGAL Terre

-Modify the `Game title` and `Game package name` in the game configuration in the left sidebar of the editor.
+In the editor's top bar, modify the `Game Title`, `Game Package Name`, and `Game Icon` in the game configuration.
 The game package name is the reverse of your website domain name.
-If you don't have a domain name, you can consider using the combination of developer plus game name, such as `webgaldev.mygalgame`, **must** use **English**.
+If you don't have a domain name, you can consider using the combination of developer plus game name, such as `webgaldev.mygame`, **must** use **English**.

 Select Export to Android project file in the upper right corner of the editor, and the system will automatically open the folder.